Blog Home

 Directions

-1. Place the oats in a small food processor and pulse until they are ground fine and resemble a coarse flour.
+1. Place the oats in a small food processor and pulse until they are ground fine and resemble coarse flour.

 3. Stir in the vanilla and cinnamon.
-Next add the baking powder and sea salt.
+Next, add the baking powder and sea salt.
 Stir well.

 6. Serve warm with chopped bananas, if desired.